scrollback/web.scrollback.io/landing/careers.md

 <h1> We’re hiring </h1>
 <p>Scrollback is a seed-funded startup that wants to bring back a sense of community
 to our online lives.</p>

+<p>Most online media today are about finding new ways to connect you to people you already know — your friends and family or celebrities you’ve seen on TV.
+A decade ago the web was very different; forums and chat rooms let you connect with interesting new people who happen to share your interests.
+We believe there is value in those connections too — that's why we’re building Scrollback.</p>

+<p>Scrollback aims to transform the user experience for online communities by combining the ease and engagement of chat with content organization of forums.
+It’s used by over 700 communities, including several regional communities of Mozilla, cryptocurrency communities like dogecoin, activist groups, tech conferences, comic blogs, online games and even municipalities.</p>

             </div>
         </div>